DIMM

 Two types of DIMMs: a 168-pin SDRAM module (top) and a 184-pin DDR SDRAM module (bottom).
 The SDRAM module has two notches (rectangular cuts or incisions) on the bottom edge, while the DDR1 SDRAM module has one.
 Also, each module has eight RAM chips, but the lower one has an unoccupied space for the ninth chip; this space is occupied in ECC DIMMs.

 Three SDRAM DIMM slots on a ABIT BP6 computer motherboard.

-A DIMM (Dual In-line Memory Module) is a popular type of memory module used in computers.
+A DIMM (Dual In-line Memory Module) is a type of memory module used in computers.
 It is a printed circuit board with one or both sides (front and back) holding DRAM chips and pins.
 The vast majority of DIMMs are manufactured in compliance with JEDEC memory standards, although there are proprietary DIMMs.
 DIMMs come in a variety of speeds and capacities, and are generally one of two lengths: PC, which are 133.35 mm, and laptop (SO-DIMM), which are about half the length at 67.60 mm.

 History

-DIMMs (Dual In-line Memory Module) were a 1990s upgrade for SIMMs (Single In-line Memory Modules) as Intel P5-based Pentium processors began to gain market share.
-The Pentium had a 64-bit bus width, which would require SIMMs installed in matched pairs in order to populate the data bus.
-The processor would then access the two SIMMs in parallel.
+DIMMs (Dual In-line Memory Module) were a 1990s upgrade for SIMMs (Single In-line Memory Modules).
+The first known DIMM was developed by James Testa, Andreas Bechtolsheim, Edward Frank, Trevor Creary, David Emberson, Shawn Storm, and Bradley Hoffert at Sun Microsystems for the SparcStation 10, released in 1992 (referred to as a "dual-readout SIMM in US Patent No. 5,265,218 issued November 23, 1993).
+In 1995, JEDEC introduced the 198-pin DIMM standard, adopted by Intel as the Intel P5-based Pentium processors began to gain market share.
+The Pentium had a 64-bit bus width, which would require 32-bit memory modules installed in matched pairs in order to populate the data bus.
+The processor would then access the two 32-bit SIMM modules in parallel.
+The name "DIMM" was chosen as an acronym for Dual In-line Memory Module symbolizing the split in the contacts of a SIMM into two independent rows.

 DIMMs were introduced to eliminate this disadvantage.
 The contacts on SIMMs on both sides are redundant, while DIMMs have separate electrical contacts on each side of the module.
 This allowed them to double the SIMMs 32-bit data path into a 64-bit data path.

-The name "DIMM" was chosen as an acronym for Dual In-line Memory Module symbolizing the split in the contacts of a SIMM into two independent rows.
-Many enhancements have occurred to the modules in the intervening years, but the word "DIMM" has remained as one of the generic terms for a computer memory module.